 William Wordsworth wrote about Furness Abbey in more than one poem.
-On one visit he found 'a mouldering pile with fractured arch,/ Belfry, and images, and living trees,/ A holy scene!'
+On one visit he found 'a mouldering pile with fractured arch, Belfry, images, and living trees, A holy scene!'

 Bolsover Castle was the setting for a masque by Ben Jonson called Love’s Welcome at Bolsover.
 Bolsover's owner, Sir William Cavendish, commissioned the masque to be performed during King Charles I’s visit in 1634.